haltu/muuri/CONTRIBUTING.md

 # Contributing to Muuri

-First of all thanks for the interest in contributing to Muuri!
+Thanks for the interest in contributing to Muuri!
 Here you will find some instructions on how to create an issue or a pull request.

 ## Creating an issue